quarkly/developer-docs/docs/interface/page/editing-elements.md

 ---
 id: editing-elements
-title: Редактирование элементов
+title: How to Edit Elements
-sidebar_label: Редактирование элементов
+sidebar_label: How to Edit Elements
 ---

 import YouTube from "../../../src/components/YouTube";